athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Feats/Black Powder Blaze.md

 * * *

 You learn to take advantage of every shot, flying across the battlefield with the help of your weapon's recoil.
 Stride and use Black Powder Boost.
-Make a ranged Strike with the required weapon at any point during the Black Powder Boost.
+Make a melee Strike with the required weapon at any point during the Black Powder Boost.

+* * *

+**Special** If you have [[Feats/Bullet Dancer Burn|Bullet Dancer Burn]], apply the additional fire damage to the granted Strike.

 *Source: Pathfinder Guns & Gears*
 *OGL*